Choosing Helmets & Clothing

 Many road accidents involving motorcyclists occur because another road user didn’t see them.
 Using some form of visibility aid will help others to see you.
 Remember you need to be visible from the side as well as the front and back.

-Wearing fluorescent orange or yellow clothing in daylight will improve your chances of being seen.
+Wearing fluorescent clothing in daylight will improve your chances of being seen.

 Other methods you could use to help other road users to see you in daylight include: